simonchanay/OpenTicket/README.md

 #### Can it be used on multiple different servers?

 For now no, it can only be used for one server!

+#### How does ticket archiving work?

+This feature is not implemented yet.

 ## Authors